How to watch every Star Wars movie and TV show online in chronological order

-Happy May the 4th!
-Star Wars day is the perfect time to dive into every existing Star Wars movie and TV show, especially as they're all available to stream on Disney Plus.
-Here's how they line up from the original trilogy right up to The Rise of Skywalker and The Mandalorian -- complete with Clone Wars spinoff The Bad Batch, streaming today.
+May the Force be with you!
+If you fancy a movie marathon or a quick bit of comfort viewing, here's how to watch every existing Star Wars movie and TV show.
+From the original trilogy right up to The Rise of Skywalker and The Mandalorian, the films and TV series are streaming now on Disney Plus -- including brand new Star Wars series The Bad Batch.

-Whether you've never seen them before or can recite them line by line, here's how to check out every canon Star Wars movie, prequel, spinoff and TV show in chronological order (including alternatives like Amazon, iTunes, Google Play and YouTube if you prefer to rent or buy video on-demand rather than subscribe to Disney's streaming service).
+Whether you've never seen them before or can recite them line by line, here's how to check out every canon Star Wars movie, prequel, spinoff and TV show in chronological order (and we've listed alternatives like Amazon, iTunes, Google Play and YouTube if you prefer to rent or buy video on-demand rather than subscribe to Disney's streaming service).

 Episode I: The Phantom Menace